 Once appropriated and approved as to legality by the Board's Counsel, the allowance would be made available within 10 calendar days.

 VII.
 Attachments:

-Exhibit A: Memorandum from Sherry P. Broder, Esq., Subject: "Legal Review of the 'Appual Allowanes' Established by the Committee on Pulled of the 'Annual Allowance' Established by the Committee on Budget,
+Exhibit A: Memorandum from Sherry P. Broder, Esq., Subject: "Legal Review of the 'Annual Allowance' Established by the Committee on Budget,

 Finance, Policy and Planning, May 10, 1991."